 Helmets are a must for BMX, no matter the style of riding you choose.
 BMX helmets differ from a typical cycling helmet as they’re designed to cover more of the head.
 For racing, or just for extra protection, you’ll want to look at a full-face helmet.
 If you’re shopping for a helmet for your kid, we’ve got a great article on how to tell if your child’s helmet fits.

 ERIK’S has been selling BMX bikes for almost 40 years!
-We offer a large selection of BMX bikes from trusted brands like Haro, Kink, and Fit.
+We offer a large selection of BMX bikes from trusted brands like Haro, Kink, Fit, and SE Bikes.
 Our expert sales staff are here to help you pick the right bike for your style of riding.

 Professional Assembly and Service: All of our bikes are built by professional assemblers following ERIK’S high-quality standards.
 Every bike is checked to our 100-point standard before hitting the sales floor and then checked over again before you take it home.